Rajini-DD/zerodha-algo-trading/README.md

 Yes, we follow TDD, or at least we expect reasonable coverage on the code that we write We have CI setup with github actions, and the code health is tracked on it.

-> We welcome all sort of contributions, including your time and money!!
+> We welcome all sort of contributions, including your time and money!!!